The history of Jersey currency

 - local banks place an order for cash with the States of Jersey Treasury

 - the Treasury issues Jersey notes to local banks

 - in return the local banks pay the Treasury the face value of the cash received

 - the notes are withdrawn from local banks by Islanders

 The money that the banks pay for the notes is invested by the States of Jersey and contributes to the overall running of the Island.

-There is usually about £70 million of Jersey notes in circulation, but this figure goes up at certain times of the year – for example at Christmas when Islanders withdraw more cash from the banks.
+There is usually around £115 million of Jersey notes in circulation (as at end of 2020).
+This figure goes up at certain times of the year, for example at Christmas when Islanders withdraw more cash from the banks.